datajoint/datajoint-elements/Outreach.md

 # Outreach Plan

-Broad engagement with the neuroscience community is necessary for the optimization, integration, and adoption of DataJoint Elements.
+Broad engagement with the neuroscience community is necessary for the optimization, integration, and adoption of the Resource components.

 We conduct five types of outreach activities that require different approaches:

 # 1. Precursor Projects
 Our [Selection Process](Selection.md) requires a "Precursor Project" for any new experiment modality to be included in DataJoint Elements.
-A precursor project is one that develops a DataJoint pipeline for its own experiments either independently or in collaboration with our team.
+A precursor project is a project that develops a DataJoint pipeline for its own experiments either independently or in collaboration with our team.
 We reach out to teams who develop DataJoint pipelines for new experiment paradigms and modalities to identify essential design motifs, analysis tools, and related tools and interfaces.
 We interview the core team to learn about their collaborative culture, practices, and procedures.
 We jointly review their open-source code and their plans for disseminating it.